robfatland/nexus/data/api.md

 This section is the accumulator; so write more documentation on/as/for....

 - MUST DO SECTION
+    - UNBURY THE LEAD: The fun of looking at these signals
     - Make the API self-documenting: `test` should list `profile` and `sensors` routes.
 "Oh I forgot how to use the API calls"
     - Cover all the abstract's bases
     - Easier forms of publication including S3 GLODAP